Ilaha-Habibova/ZeroSum_NumberGame/README.md

 <br>

 ## © Copyright :

-All Rights Reserved.
+Unauthorized use, reproduction, modification, or distribution of this project, in whole or in part is strictly prohibited. <br>
-Unauthorized use, reproduction, modification, or distribution of this project, in whole or in part is strictly prohibited.
-Proper reference must be given if any part of this project is used.
+Proper reference must be given if any part of this project is used:<br> Zero-sum Number Game by Python: Ilaha Habibova - https://github.com/Ilaha-Habibova/ZeroSum_NumberGame